High School Student Health

 No employee will be required to administer a drug to a student if the employee objects, on the basis of religious convictions, to administering the drug.

-Students who may require administration of an emergency medication may have such medication in their possession upon written authorization of their parent(s) and prescriber or, such medication, upon being identified as aforenoted, may be stored in the school clinic and administered in accord with this policy and Policy 5336.
+Students who may require administration of an emergency medication may have such medication in their possession upon written authorization of their parent(s) and prescriber, or such medication, upon being identified as aforenoted, may be stored in the school clinic and administered in accordance with this policy and Policy 5336.

 All dental disease prevention programs, sponsored by the Ohio Department of Health and administered by school employees, parents, volunteers, employees of local health districts, or employees of the Ohio Department of Health, which utilize prescription drugs for the prevention of dental disease and which are conducted in accordance with the rules and regulations of the Ohio Department of Health are exempt from all requirements of this policy.